-The upload will be in progress for a minute approx. If it has ended, "Done" is displayed above the progress bar at the bottom, and the newly uploaded firmware versions are read back as done in 2.1.1.
+The upload will be in progress for a minute approx. If it has ended, "Done" is displayed above the progress bar at the bottom, and the newly uploaded firmware versions are read back.

 WARNING: never plug out the USB cable or power-off the device during Firmware uploading procedure.
 It may (very rarely) damage the boot program that makes the upload possible and the device must be reprogrammed at factory that is not a part of the warranty.